Kentucky: Leading the Way Toward an Electric Future

 Kentucky is the premier location in the United States to manufacture electric vehicles and their parts.
 Everything that goes into the life cycle of an electric vehicle — from motors to batteries to recycling — can all be found in Kentucky with the ability to ship products anywhere in the country or around the globe quickly and efficiently.
-Competitive energy pricing, ample land with the ideal geographic location, a knowledgeable workforce and the nation's best shipping and supply system add up to a winning combination that positions the commonwealth as an industry leader.
+Competitive energy costs, quality sites with the ideal geographic location, a knowledgeable workforce and the nation's best shipping and supply system create a winning combination that positions the commonwealth as an industry leader.

-As the nation's leading producer of light vehicles per capita, Kentucky is a particularly great fit for automotive-related businesses.
+As the nation's leading producer of light vehicles per capita, Kentucky has a history of helping automotive-related businesses thrive.
 These companies benefit not only from Kentucky's best-in-class cost of doing business and supportive corporate environment, but their employees also enjoy shorter commute times, lower cost of living and numerous other advantages that lead to a higher quality of life.

 Facts You Should Know